October 13, 2017 – Version 2.6.0

 September 1, 2010 – Version 1.0.0

-is a new product from Linoma Software.
+is a new product from Linoma Software [now HelpSystems].
 It acts as an enhanced reverse proxy that provides an additional layer of defense for your DMZ and Internal network.
 GoAnywhere Gateway integrates with GoAnywhere Services to provide a secure and managed environment for hosting and exchanging files.

 - No incoming ports need to be opened into the private (internal) network